KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 #EQNTAGS
 --------

-Each reaction in the section may start with an equation tag which is enclosed in angle brackets, e.g.:
+Each reaction in the :command:`#EQNTAGS` section may start with an equation tag which is enclosed in angle brackets, e.g.:

 .. code-block:: console